omnilaboratory/Archived----OmniWalletMobile/README.md

 # OmniWalletMobile
-Native Mobile wallet for Omnilayer assets， released on Android and IOS.
+Native Mobile wallet for Omnilayer assets, released on Android and IOS.

 # What is OmniWalletMobile